tonyYSaliba/wolt-backend-assignment/README.md

 There is no additional Indexes since we will start facing drawback in the database's efficiency if we start overIndexing.

-column **email** from table ```user``` does not have a hash index, since in PostgreSQL database, a hash index will cause major drawbacks in certain events.
+Column **email** from table ```user``` does not have a hash index, since in PostgreSQL database, a hash index will cause major drawbacks in certain events.
 Hence, hash index use is presently discouraged.